Flip distance: Diameter of the flip graph

 The maximum number of flips required to transform a triangulation into another is the diameter of the flip graph.
 The diameter of the flip graph of a convex $n$-gon has been obtained by Daniel Sleator, Robert Tarjan, and William Thurston when $n$ is sufficiently large and by Lionel Pournin for all $n$.
 This diameter is equal to $2n-10$ when $n\geq13$.

 The diameter of other flip graphs has been studied.
 For instance Klaus Wagner provided a quadratic upper bound on the diameter of the flip graph of a set of $n$ unmarked points on the sphere.
 The current upper bound on the diameter is $5n-23$, while the best-known lower bound is $7n/3+\Theta(1)$.
 The diameter of the flip graphs of arbitrary topological surfaces with boundary has also been studied and their exact value is known in several cases.

 Equivalence with other problems

 The flip distance between triangulations of a convex polygon is equivalent to the rotation distance between two binary trees.

 Computational complexity

 Unsolved problem in computer science: What is the complexity of computing the flip distance between two triangulations of a convex polygon?

 Computing the flip distance between triangulations of a point set is both NP-complete and APX-hard.
 However, it is fixed-parameter tractable (FPT), and several FPT algorithms that run in exponential time have been proposed.

-Computing the flip distance between triangulations of a simple polygon is also NP-hard.
+Computing the flip distance between triangulations of a simple polygon, or of a convex polygon, are both NP-hard.

-The complexity of computing the flip distance between triangulations of a convex polygon remains an open problem.